Non-Compact Symplectic Toric Manifolds: Introduction

-In Section~\ref{sec:2}, we recall the local normal form for neighborhoods of torus orbits in symplectic toric manifolds.
-We use it to prove that \begin{enumerate} \item orbit spaces of symplectic toric manifolds are manifolds with corners, \item orbital moment maps of symplectic toric manifolds are unimodular local embeddings, and \item any two symplectic toric manifolds over the same unimodular local embedding are locally isomorphic. \end{enumerate}
+Finally, in Section~\ref{sec:the_rest} we discuss those symplectic toric manifolds that are determined by their moment map images.
+In Proposition~\ref{Delzant over subset} we use Theorem~\ref{thm:main} to derive Delzant's classif\/ication theorem and its generalization in the case of symplectic toric $G$-manifolds that are not necessarily compact but whose moment maps are proper as maps to convex subsets of~${\mathfrak g}^*$.
+(In fact, already in~\cite{ka:appendix} it was noted that, with the techniques of Condevaux--Dazord--Molino~\cite{CDM}, Delzant's proof should generalize to non-compact manifolds if the moment map is proper as a map to a convex open subset of the dual of the Lie algebra.)
+In Theorem~\ref{reduction of CN}, which was obtained in collaboration with Chris Woodward, we characterize those symplectic toric manifolds that are symplectic quotients of the standard~${\mathbb C}^N$ by a subtorus of the standard torus~${\mathbb T}^N$.
+In Example~\ref{ex:2.15} we construct a symplectic toric manifold that cannot be obtained by such a reduction.

-In Section~\ref{sec:uniqueness}, we recall the argument due to Boucetta and Molino \cite{BM} (in the form independently rediscovered by Lerman, Tolman and Woodward, see Section~7 of~\cite{LT}): Given a symplectic toric $G$ manifold $((M,\omega,\mu \colon M \to \g^*),\pi \colon M \to W)$ over $\psi \colon W \to \fg^*$, we introduce its sheaf of automorphisms $\calA$, show that the equivalence classes of symplectic toric $G$ manifolds over $\psi \colon W \to \fg^*$ that are locally isomorphic to $M$ are in bijective correspondence with the \v{C}ech cohomology classes in $H^1 (W; \calA)$, and recall that $H^1(W;\calA)$ is isomorphic to $H^2(W; \Z_G \times \R)$.
-We also recall how to deduce the classical Delzant theorem and its generalization to the case that the moment map is proper as a map to a convex subset of $\fg^*$ -- Proposition~\ref{Delzant over subset}.
+The paper has two appendices.
+Appendix~\ref{app:mfld-w-corner} contains background on manifolds with corners.
+In Appendix~\ref{sec:background}, we recall the local normal form for neighborhoods of torus orbits in symplectic toric manifolds, and we use it to prove the following facts, which are known but maybe hard to f\/ind in the literature: \begin{enumerate}[1)]\itemsep=0pt \item orbit spaces of symplectic toric manifolds are manifolds with corners; \item orbital moment maps of symplectic toric manifolds are unimodular local embeddings; and \item any two symplectic toric manifolds over the same unimodular local embedding are locally isomorphic. \end{enumerate}